Hi there. I’m Dr. Universe.

 Washington State University is a public research university committed to its land-grant heritage and tradition of service to society.

 Why Dr. Universe?

-Dr. Universe knows that children everywhere deserve a chance to explore the possibilities in science, engineering, technology, and math.
-Science isn’t always easy, but Dr. Universe makes it fun.
-She inspires the next generation of scientists and engineers to be critical thinkers, problem solvers, and ask big questions.
-She encourages children to keep exploring and discover the ways science and engineering can help improve our world.
+Dr. Universe knows that children everywhere deserve a chance to explore the possibilities in science, technology, engineering, and math.
+She inspires the next generation of scientists and engineers to think critically, solve problems, and ask big questions.
+She encourages children to explore and discover the ways science and engineering can help improve our world.

 How does it work?

-- Parents and educators can help children submit questions to Dr. Universe.
+- Parents, caregivers, and educators can help children submit questions to Dr. Universe.
 She gets a lot of questions and does her best to answer as many as possible.
-She posts one big question each week on the website and sends it out in the Cat Mail e-newsletter.
+She posts one big question each week on the website and sends it out in the e-newsletter.

-- Students can vote in polls, read answers to questions from other kids, and watch videos on the website.
+- Students can read answers to questions from other kids, listen to the podcast, and watch videos on the website.
 The website is easy to project on an interactive whiteboard for a collaborative classroom experience.
-It’s also a tool for individual student research projects and can be used on a computer or tablet.
+It’s also a tool for individual student research projects and accessible via computer or tablet.

 - Each post on this website is fact-checked and vetted by a professor, researcher, or graduate student at Washington State University who lends their expertise.
-The content can be used along with Next Generation Science Standards or as a jumping off point for science lessons.
+The content works well with Next Generation Science Standards or as a jumping off point for science lessons.

 - Follow Dr. Universe on Twitter and Facebook.